 Introduction

-There are some 'regular' articles and article categories in English together with a Menu and Menu Items.
+Typically a web site has are some 'regular' articles and article categories in English together with a Menu and Menu Items.
 The French and German versions are then created with Falang.
 Here we are using the 'Pro' version of Falang which may be used on many sites.
 This is a paid version.
 There are also versions that are restricted to a single site at a lower cost and a free version.

 Falang is compatible with both Joomla 4 and Joomla 5.
+The following notes relate to installing faLang 5.20.

-There are some 'regular' articles and article categories in English together with a Menu and Menu Items.
+Typically a web site has are some 'regular' articles and article categories in English together with a Menu and Menu Items.
 The French and German versions are then created with Falang.
 Here we are using the 'Pro' version of Falang which may be used on many sites.
 This is a paid version.
 There are also versions that are restricted to a single site at a lower cost and a free version.

 Falang is compatible with both Joomla 4 and Joomla 5.
+The following notes relate to installing faLang 5.20.

 Installing Falang